UNIV: Unified Foundation Model for Infrared and Visible Modalities: Abstract

 \section{Abstract}

-The demand for joint RGB-visible and infrared perception is growing rapidly, particularly to achieve robust performance under diverse weather conditions.
-Although pre-trained models for RGB-visible and infrared data excel in their respective domains, they often underperform in multimodal scenarios, such as autonomous vehicles equipped with both sensors.
-To address this challenge, we propose a biologically inspired \textbf{UN}ified foundation model for \textbf{I}nfrared and \textbf{V}isible modalities (\textbf{UNIV}), featuring two key innovations.
-First, we introduce \textbf{P}atch-wise \textbf{C}ross-modality \textbf{C}ontrastive \textbf{L}earning (\textbf{PCCL}), an attention-guided distillation framework that mimics retinal horizontal cells' lateral inhibition, which enables effective cross-modal feature alignment while remaining compatible with any transformer-based architecture.
-Second, our dual-knowledge preservation mechanism emulates the retina's bipolar cell signal routing — combining LoRA adapters (2\% added parameters) with synchronous distillation to prevent catastrophic forgetting, thereby replicating the retina's photopic (cone-driven) and scotopic (rod-driven) functionality.
-To support cross-modal learning, we introduce the MVIP dataset, the most comprehensive visible-infrared benchmark to date.
-It contains 98,992 precisely aligned image pairs spanning diverse scenarios.
-Extensive experiments demonstrate UNIV's superior performance on infrared tasks (+1.7 mIoU in semantic segmentation and +0.7 mAP in object detection) while maintaining $99\%+$ of the baseline performance on visible RGB tasks.
+Joint RGB–infrared perception is essential for achieving robustness under diverse weather and illumination conditions.
+Although foundation models excel within single modalities, they suffer from substantial cross-modal degradation—an issue we attribute to a pattern shortcut, i.e., a modal bias that prioritizes superficial sensor patterns over underlying semantics.
+To address this problem, we introduce \textbf{UNIV}, a \textbf{UN}ified foundation model for \textbf{I}nfrared and \textbf{V}isible modalities.
+At the core of UNIV lies \textbf{Patch Cross-modal Contrastive Learning (PCCL)}, a self-supervised contrastive learning strategy that constructs a unified cross-modal feature space.
+PCCL employs a frozen pretrained model to sample pseudo patch pairs based on semantic similarity, and aligns infrared–visible representations by attracting semantically related pairs while repelling unrelated ones.
+This process simultaneously enhances cross-modal alignment and inter-class semantic separability, guiding the model to focus on semantic structure rather than falling into pattern shortcuts.
+To further enable cross-modal learning, we introduce MVIP, the most comprehensive visible–infrared benchmark to date, containing 98,992 precisely aligned image pairs across diverse scenes.
+Extensive experiments demonstrate UNIV’s superior performance on infrared tasks (+1.7 mIoU for semantic segmentation and +0.7 mAP for detection), while maintaining competitive accuracy on RGB tasks.
 Our code is available at \href{https://github.com/fangyuanmao/UNIV}{https://github.com/fangyuanmao/UNIV}.